ZenWave360/ZenWave360.github.io/home-codex.md

 [Card] ZenWave IDE & MCP
 Icon: zenwave-logo.svg
-Architecture-aware navigation and context for IDEs and AI agents, powered by a Kotlin Multiplatform LSP server.
+Architecture navigation and context for IDEs and AI agents, powered by a Kotlin Multiplatform LSP server.
 IntelliJ first, VS Code next, with MCP support for agent workflows.
 Badge: Building in public